klm-lab/store/README.md

 ```

 To use it, just do the same thing as a slice.
 Since it is a group, it is not advised to extract the
 whole group unless you know what you are doing.
 Intellisense will be there to help you.
-No need to memoize your store
+No need to memoize your store.<br>

+Vanilla users JUMP to <a href="#events">Events</a>

 ```js
 const MyComponent = () => {